henryw374/Cljs-Async-Timeout-Tests/README.md

 `cljs.test/async` macro.

-That works fine, but you have to make sure your test code calls the `done` function in every case, including on error etc. So this lib provides a macro that on failure (caught exception or failed promise), fails the test, calling the `done` function for you.
+That works fine, but you have to make sure your test code calls the `done` function in every case, including on error, timeout etc. So this lib provides a macro like `cljs.test/async`, but which on timeout or uncaught failure (exception or failed promise), will fail the test, calling the `done` function for you.

 ## Usage